dbaeka/pet-commerce/README.md

 ADMIN PASS: admin

 USER PASS: userpassword
-### Using the Terminal
+### Using the Terminal (Ubuntu)
-1. Clone this repository into your local development.
+1. Clone this repository into your local development and cd into directory
 2. Copy the .env.dev file to .env using
 ```bash
 cp .env.dev .env